Take advantage of an Orléans Express account.

 If your ticket is exchangeable, you can modify the date and/or time of your trip in an agency or by calling the Client Service (1 888 999-3977).
 If the purchase was made through your client account, you can modify your ticket simply by logging into your account.

-If your ticket is non-exchangeable, please call the Client Service (1 888 999-3977) and mention that your trip is under ‘’conditional departure’’.
+If your ticket is non-exchangeable, you can call the Client Service (1 888 999-3977) or go to the ticket counter and mention that your trip is under ‘’conditional departure’’.
 In this case, an exchange is exceptionally permitted.

 Two options are available: